mayunlong89/ctDRTF/README.md

 The single-cell multiome data in scHOB have been used by ctDRTF, see Ma et al. 2024.

 # Application example of scHOB database:
 Ma et al., Integration of human organoids single-cell transcriptomic profiles and human genetics repurposes critical cell type-specific drug targets for severe COVID-19.
-[Cell Proliferation, 2024, e13558](https://onlinelibrary.wiley.com/doi/full/10.1111/cpr.13558), and see related [Github codes](https://github.com/mayunlong89/scHuman_organoids_COVID19).
+[Cell Proliferation](https://onlinelibrary.wiley.com/doi/full/10.1111/cpr.13558),2024, and see related [Github codes](https://github.com/mayunlong89/scHuman_organoids_COVID19).

 # Other references: